Monday, October 26, 2009

 Forever Friends Coz the Welcome Never Ends

-"Because friends are friends forever and the
+"Because friends are friends forever and thewelcome will not end."

 Monday, September 21, 2009